Home » Drawing Tutorials » Objects » How to Draw a Chainsaw

 How to draw a chain saw step by step

-To give the chain saw drawing a beautiful and complete look, we need to add shadows.
-But first draw the spikes of the cutting chain on the long guide bar.
-Next, with the help of hatching, add shadows to the housing of the saw and some glare on the guiding bar with the help of a couple of long strokes.
+To give the chain saw drawing a more complete look, first draw the teeth of the cutting chain along the guide bar.
+Next, use hatching to add shadows to the housing and a couple of long strokes to indicate highlights on the guide bar.

 2 Comments